rebeccadev/ms2-ffxiv-mount-guide/README.md

 **Colours**

-White space has been used to provide a sense of calm, I have also utilised a golden sand colour (#fafafa) within the logo and footer.
+White space has been used to provide a sense of calm,
-This has been used to tie in with the sand in the arena of the riding school and also provides an upmarket feel to the site and brand.

-I have used (#ffffff) for my main text to make the typography contrasting and clear to the user against the white background. and have used (#000000) for my text within the footer section to stand out against the black background.
+I have used (#ffffff) for my main text to make the typography contrasting and clear to the user against the white and cream background. and have used (#000000) for my text within the footer section to stand out against the black background.

 **Typography**